An Honest Look at the Drum Rudiments

 But even with the list’s (ostensible) intention of presenting essential building blocks to the drummer, it’s still hard to make sense of why the list has weird stuff like two different drag paradiddles or three ratamacue variations.
 What’s the deal with that?
 Surely there are more important licks to include.
 Well, the answer is in the history of the rudiments.

-If you research the history of the rudiments, you’ll often find unwieldy discussions about the history of military snare drumming in general.
-Most of that isn’t terribly important.
-Things really started developing in the 1800s, when the world’s first drum books were published.
+If you research the history of the rudiments, you’ll often find unwieldy discussions about the history of military snare drumming in general, most of which isn’t terribly important.
+Thingspicked up in the 1800s, when some of the world’s first drum books were published.
 These authors (who all came from a marching background) were trying to name and notate common snare drum patterns.
-Some of the more well–known books include A New, Useful and Complete System of Drum Beating (Charles Stewart Ashworth, 1812); The Drummer and Fifers Guide (George B. Bruce, 1865); and Strube’s Drum and Fife Instructor (Gardiner Strube, 1870).
+Some of the more well–known books include A New, Useful and Complete System of Drum Beating (Charles Stewart Ashworth, 1812); The Drummer’s and Fifer’s Guide (George B. Bruce, 1865); and Strube’s Drum and Fife Instructor (Gardiner Strube, 1870).

-Then, in 1984, the Percussive Arts Society (PAS) decided to publish a new list with 14 added rudiments.
-The five years effort was spearheaded by Jay Wanamaker, who was joined by a “highly select group of percussionists” to create the list of 40 rudiments we know today.
+Moving forward a bit to 1984, the Percussive Arts Society (PAS) decided to publish a new list with 14 added rudiments.
+The five–year effort was spearheaded by Jay Wanamaker, who was joined by a “highly select group of percussionists” to create the list of 40 rudiments we know today.
+Some rudiments left off the NARD list were resurrected, including the nine, ten, eleven, thirteen, and fifteen stroke rolls (all of which were featured in the Bruce book).
+Other licks weren’t so lucky, such as Bruce’s eight stroke roll, or perhaps Ashworth’s full drag and half drag.
+These patterns are now considered extinct rudiments.

-So the tl;dr is that the list of rudiments is arbitrary — what belongs on the list is ultimately the opinion of a few dozen or so drummers.
+So the tl;dr is that the list of rudiments is arbitrary — what belongs on the list is ultimately the opinion of 20 drummers at most.
 Critically, the list only expresses what licks these particular drummers thought were common and important.
 As I mentioned in the Reddit thread, patterns such as the “Single Stroke Five”, the “Nineteen Stroke Roll”, or the “Quadruple Stroke Roll” all abstractly exist as licks, but they’re not official rudiments simply because nobody has included them on any widely published list.

 There’s an inherent problem with the 40 rudiments: they’re not objective or scientific.
+Far from it.
 Rather, they reflect the specific perspectives and mindsets of a handful of drummers.
-The reason why something like the “Single Stroke Five” isn’t on the list is that the folks who cooked up the rudiments didn’t feel like such a pattern is popular or crucial enough to make the cut.
-To what extent that is correct is obviously debatable.
+The reason why something like the “Single Stroke Five” isn’t on the list of 40 is that the PAS didn’t feel like such a pattern was popular or crucial enough to make the cut.
+It goes without saying, but to what extent that is correct is debatable.

 As a drum set player, it’s actually a bit frustrating — the drum set barely existed when the first list was published (I’d say drumming as we know it today originated in the 40s).
 Even after the PAS updated the list in the 80s, the new list still doesn’t have the drum set in mind.